AITrekker/RAG/README.md

-# HR RAG Pipeline: Intelligent HR Document Assistant
+# Enterprise RAG Pipeline: Intelligent Document Assistant

 ## 1. Overview

-This project is a sophisticated, multi-tenant Retrieval-Augmented Generation (RAG) system designed to power an intelligent HR support application.
-It allows HR staff to ask natural language questions and receive accurate, context-aware answers based on a private, internal corpus of HR documents (e.g., policies, employee handbooks, legal documents).
+This project is a sophisticated, multi-tenant Retrieval-Augmented Generation (RAG) system designed to power an intelligent enterprise support application.
+It allows staff to ask natural language questions and receive accurate, context-aware answers based on a private, internal corpus of corporate documents (e.g., policies, handbooks, legal documents).

 The system is built with a local-first, self-hosted architecture for maximum data privacy and control, with a clear and easy path to cloud deployment.
 It ingests documents from specified local folders, processes them into a searchable vector database, and uses a generative LLM to provide answers, all while ensuring strict data isolation between tenants.